DENON AVR-4306 RECEIVER

 Imagine my surprise while taking these photos when I saw a loose ground wire near the front panel.
 I found the screw rolling around in the bottom of the chassis.
 Luckily it seems to not have caused any issues.

 The unit is filled with web cables of all sizes and shapes.
 Behind the main pair of "Elna for Audio" 18,000uf 71V caps one web had come loose.
-While this wouldn't have caused any audible issues it looked sketchy.
 I glued it back in place.

 CONCLUSION

-This 18 year old digital receiver (multi-channel digital preamp) is superior, quiet and musical.
-It has a wide variety of cinema and music effects that are valid in 2024.
-As one of the original Denon Burr-Brown units designed for the audiophile market its build quality and 24-bit/192-kHz DACS place its performance above many modern products.
+This 19 year old 7.1 receiver (and multi-channel digital preamp) is powerful, quiet and musical.
+As one of the original Denon Burr-Brown units designed for the audiophile and home theater market it's build quality and 24-bit/192-kHz DACS place its performance above many modern products.
 Well done Denon.

 Datsunzgarage.us © 1997-2024